 Mr. Clark has a profound respect for vocalists and a passion for transferring his knowledge and skill, specifically the Bel Canto technique, so that his clients' creativity and talent can grow to their fullest realization.

 Gary Gould, multi-woodwindist, has toured and performed throughout the United States, Western Europe, and Japan, after winning the first prize in a saxophone contest held by a Los Angeles radio station.
 As an instructor, Gary has won top awards conducting concert bands at collegiate levels.
 Currently, he writes, performs, and gives educational presentations on topics such as jazz improvisation, navigating a career in the arts, and practicing for success.

 Dr. Chaerin Kim, a multi-instrumentalist, is an internationally acclaimed harpist, pianist, composer, and professor.

 Dr. Chaerin Kim is the winner of 12 national and international competitions in America, England, Russia, and Korea, and She has received degrees from four universities: Ewha University, Korea /B.A. , Royal Academy of Music in London, England /PGD, Yale University/M.M., and Boston University/Doctorate.
-Currently, she is a piano faculty member at Shepherd's Heart's School of Music in Florida, a piano and harp faculty member at Schloss Akademie in Germany and the University of Massachusetts Boston, and a harp and piano instructor through the Office of Arts at Harvard University.
+Currently, she is an Associate of the Royal Academy of Music in London (ARAM), piano faculty member at Shepherd's Heart's School of Music in Florida, a piano and harp faculty member at Schloss Akademie in Germany and the University of Massachusetts Boston, and a harp and piano instructor through the Office of Arts at Harvard University.
 She has been an adjudicator 34 times at 19 international competitions.

 Dr. Michael Dias